Monitoring Country

 Feral horses are difficult to manage as they are large animals that are widespread (often in remote areas), and as controlling feral horses often causes public anger.
 Best methods for managing feral horses are shooting (ground or aerial), fencing, controlling fertility, and immobilisation/capture and removal.

-Occurrence Records
+Species Records

 Use the + - Zoom controls to select an area

-Where they live
+Where they are

-Feral Horses look much the same as domesticated horses; a range of colours and patterns, which can be regional.
+Feral horses look much the same as domesticated horses; a range of colours and patterns, which can be regional.
 They often look dirtier and less groomed than captive horses.

-- Where they do and don’t live
+- where feral horses do and don't live

-- How many live on Country
+- how many feral horses live on your Country

-- How well management of Country and Feral Horses is working
+- how well management of Country and feral horses is working

 - Occupancy – the proportion of sites occupied by a species.